Atlas-OS/Atlas/src/playbook/Executables/AtlarModules/README.md

 ## ViVeTool

 > [!NOTE]
-> This is included in the Playbook and isn't in the AtlasModules.
+> This is included in the Playbook and isn't in the AtlarModules.

 - Path: `Executables\ViVeTool-v0.3.3.zip`
     - SHA256 hash: `59D1E792EDCC001A319C16435A03D203975BF50EB38BD55CA34370900606F9F0`